thomhines/interactive-media-i/Day 02.md

 HW
 ---------------------------------------

+1. Create .htaccess file and add this line to prevent Google from indexing sites:

+		Header set X-Robots-Tag "noindex, nofollow"

 1. **Update Your 5-Page Narrative**

 	Update your 5-page linear narrative site to be valid HTML *(make sure it [validates](http://validator.w3.org/)!)*.
 This means you will need to add the proper tags in the <head> section, the <doctype> tag, and ensure that all of your tags are used correctly (including closing tags!).
 And don't forget to add the `alt` attribute to all of your images (eg. `<img src="funnypic.jpg" alt="a brief description of image">`).